james-stevens/language_model/README.md

 	of the inventor akston arrives in a clinical depression run in the third scene are forced to be a serious to a girl and is facing eviction in a ritual and the other character has

+	$ ./language_model -g King_James_Bible -s "Lo"  -n 35

+	Lo a man hath given me to be a great earthquake in a city and they were not written and they shall come unto him that is of the city of God which was of God

 Its something.
 Like I said "nonsense".